iirvine/instamapstagram/README.md

 instamapstagram
 =================

 Instagram!
 On a map!!
 Whodathunkit.

+Mostly a backbone reference app.
+Probably commits some cardinal sins.
+Owes inspiration to [MapGrams](http://www.mapgrams.com/).